aquaspy/AquaStar/README.md

 # AquaStar
 ![AquaStarLogo](https://i.imgur.com/R8oZonX.png)

 AquaStar is a custom AqLite launcher.
-It aims to uses the latest aqlite .swf while providing additional features and builds for Linux,
+It aims to uses the latest aqlite .swf while providing additional features.

 ## How to download